objectpartners/culture-slides/slides/end-users.md

 ##  End Users

-Demands are growing faster than ever.
+Demands are growing more and more.